State Tower Building: Block

 The area where the State Tower Building was constructed was previously occupied by the Bastable block, which had been standing since at least 1852.
 The block was four stories tall and housed the Shakespeare Hall and arcade.
 It burnt down on November 20, 1891.
 Two years later, Frederick Bastable built the Bastable Theatre in its place.
 Sam S. Shubert managed the theatre to profitability in 1897, booking a variety of sensational shows and comedies.
 The Bastable block was virtually razed in a 1923 fire; the theatre itself was completely destroyed.

 Construction

 In the aftermath of the fire, Stephen Bastable, who owned the block, resolved to replace the Bastable Theatre with an office building.
 In July 1923 he announced that the block would be filled by a "modern office building".
 The plot was purchased by Central Offices, led by Albert Mayer and Charles Mayer, who resolved to build an office building on the site.
 They considered building a larger theatre with an office tower on top of it, and an informal agreement was reportedly reached for leasing of the theatre.
 However, the plan soon developed further and it became clear that both a theatre and office building could not be built on the site.
 Plans for a new theatre were dropped.
-The architect was Thompson & Churchill.